 Maybe sometimes, restrained passion is best.

 P.S.
-If you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
+If you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for my weekly newsletter (you can unsubscribe anytime you wish).
 You can check out the range of writing on this site via my 5 pleasure paths or enjoy a complete Hotel Story and much more on my new YouTube channel.